5and5/BO1-SpeedRuns/README.md

 * Removed player quotes

 ### Box
-* First box setup on every map (doesn't work in coop)
+* First box setup on every map (use v1.0 for coop)
 * First hit will always be a raygun on maps that need it

 ### Power Ups